kevinPJdev/personal-budget-api/README.md

 # Personal Budget App

-A budgeting API built using Express.js and tested with Mocha, Chai, and SuperTest.
+A budgeting API built using Express.js and tested with Mocha.

 ## Installation